Frontier Orbital Engineering in Heteroatom-Doped Prototypical Organic Dyes for Dye-Sensitized Solar Cells: III. Results and Discussions:

 Although the CCSD(T) performs very accurately in this small set, it does not clearly outperform the best-tuned DFT protocol in terms of average deviation from experiment.
 This underscores an important practical point, namely, for ionization energies in these extended $\pi$-systems, well-tuned RSHs can match (or even slightly surpass) CCSD(T) on average, while being far more computationally affordable.

-Comparing the two tuning strategies, LC--$\omega_{eff}$PBE is marginally superior to LC-$\omega_{IP}$PBE in overall error statistics.
+Comparing the two tuning strategies, LC--$\omega_{\mathrm{eff}}$PBE and LC--$\omega_{\mathrm{IP}}$PBE exhibit differences in the overall error statistics that remain within the uncertainty of the reference data.
+Given this comparable performance, the computationally more economical LC--$\omega_{\mathrm{eff}}$PBE approach provides an attractive and efficient alternative.
 The latter variant shows a slightly larger average deviation, consistent with a mild systematic bias relative to the experiment.

 We further note that the parameter $\omega_{eff}$ has been extensively validated, demonstrating its ability to reproduce experimental VIPs, to deliver HOMO-LUMO gaps comparable in quality to Green's function methods, and to accurately predict SS excitation energies in organic photovoltaic molecules (see Ref.~\cite{singh2025simplifiedphysicallymotivateduniversally,new_aditi}).
 Taken together, the results support the claim that effective tuning is a robust and efficient protocol and seems to be an ideal tool for exploring novel organic electronic systems.